How to Do Animal Rights - And Win the War on Animals

 • Claim: Animal rights are about how humans should treat animals, not about how animals should treat humans.
 In any case, we respect the rights of our future unborn generations and they cannot reciprocate.

 • 6.
-Biology vs Rationality
+Evolution

-• Claim: Unlike other animals we are not now constrained entirely by biological evolution.
+• Claim: Unlike other animals we are not now constrained entirely by evolution.
 We can reflect on how we should act and can make choices on how to behave.
 Therefore we can behave morally and give animals rights.

 • 7.
 Food & Territory